vmurin/react-native-azure-auth/README.md

 react-native link @react-native-community/async-storage
 ```

+**Note:** If you are using [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) please be aware of caution to unlink the libraries in the autolinking docs.
+Especially if you are encountered the problem like issue [#98](https://github.com/vmurin/react-native-azure-auth/issues/98)

 ### App Registration

 First, you will need to register your application with Microsoft Azure Portal.
 This will give you an Application ID for your application, as well as enable it to receive tokens.